Updated on 17 August 2017

 365 day a year from 10 a.m to 6 p.m, except July and August: from 10 a.m to 7 p.m and from November to January: from Monday to Friday from 2 p.m to 6 p.m. / weekends and holidays from 10 a.m to 6 p.m.
 Last admission is 30 minutes before closing time.

-I hope you enjoyed this virtual tour of the Villa Ephrussi de Rothschild.
+We hope you enjoyed this virtual tour of the Villa Ephrussi de Rothschild.
 Are you a fan of gardens?
+Don’t forget to check out the other glamorous destinations on the French Riviera too!

 Villa Ephrussi de Rothschild, 06230 Saint-Jean-Cap-Ferrat, France